JulienPeloton/s4cmb/README.rst

 Let's say we want to build an instrument, a scanning strategy, and scan the sky to obtain data.
 Say we also want to inject crosstalk between detectors, and then reconstruct the sky maps with the contamination.

-* Step 1 [parameters initialisation]: create a ini file with your parameters.
-The best is to copy the one provided (examples/simple_parameters.ini) and change the values to yours.
+* Step 1 [parameters initialisation]: create a file with your parameters.
+The best is to copy the one provided (examples/inifiles/simple_parameters.py) and change the values to yours.
 Do not forget to update the paths to data!

 ::

     [s4cmb]
     ## Parameter file for a fake experiment.
     ## Run ID
-    tag = gros
-    name_instrument = fake
+    name_instrument = MyInst

     ...